B. R. Shetty: Other activities

-B.R.
-Shetty was an activist of the erstwhile Jan Sangh, the predecessor to the BJP before he went to the UAE.
-Shetty had played a key role in organizing a visit of Modi to Abu Dhabi.
+Shetty was an activist of the erstwhile Jan Sangh, the predecessor to the BJP, before he went to the UAE.

+Shetty played a key role in organizing a visit of Modi to Abu Dhabi.

 Shetty has invested in a medical institution in the north Indian state of Uttarakhand.
-He is the founder and patron of the Indian Pharmaceutical Association in the Emirates and is a member of the Advisory Board (Financial Sector), Economic Department, Government of Dubai, UAE, and the Pharmaceutical Committee, Dubai.
-He was the chairman of Abu Dhabi Indian School, Abu Dhabi Indian School-Branch 1, Al Wathba, and Bright Riders School till 2019.
+He is the founder and patron of the Indian Pharmaceutical Association in the Emirates, and is a member of the Advisory Board (Financial Sector), Economic Department, Government of Dubai, UAE, and the Pharmaceutical Committee, Dubai.
+He was the chairman of Abu Dhabi Indian School, Abu Dhabi Indian School-Branch 1, Al Wathba, and Bright Riders School until 2019.
 His position in Abu Dhabi Indian School and Abu Dhabi Indian School-Branch 1, Al Wathba was taken up by the UAE-based Indian billionaire Yusuff Ali M.A.

 In August 2015, Shetty was elected as the chairman to the board of directors of UAE Exchange.
 He was named chairman of The Indian Business/Professional Group in June 2016.
 Sheikh Mohammed bin Rashid al Maktoum nominated Shetty as a member of the UAE medical council in September 2016.

 In April 2017, Shetty announced that he would invest Rs 1000 crore ($157.3 million) to produce a film with director V. A. Shrikumar Menon.
 The film, starring Mohanlal, was to be based on the novel Randamoozham, a retelling of Mahabharata.

 In May 2019, however, the film was shelved due to creative issues.